newAM/dropboxbackup/readme.md

 Each dictionary has two keys, "path", and "name".

-See included JSON files for example.
+See included JSON files for an example.

 ```bash
 python3.8 backup.py my_config.json